cogment/cogment-doc/docs/reference/cli/directory_client.md

 ```
 ### Output

-    If successful, the output is a service ID and secret string.
+    If successful, the output is the service ID of the newly registered service, and its secret string.
+The secret string is necessary to deregister the service.

 ### Command line